A Great Caesar Salad Dressing

-• Egg — My favorite style of Caesar dressing starts with raw egg.
-I use fresh, local eggs (just like when making homemade mayonnaise).
-If you are worried about using raw egg yolk, look for pasteurized eggs at the store and use them.
-We’ve also shared an egg-free Caesar dressing, which is quite delicious if that’s more in line with what you were looking for.
+• Egg yolk: I use raw egg yolks to make this traditional Caesar dressing.
+I also use fresh, local eggs (like when I make homemade mayonnaise).
+If you are worried about using raw egg yolks, look for pasteurized eggs at the store and use them.
+See this egg-free Caesar dressing if you don’t want to use the egg.

-• Fresh lemon juice — Fresh is best here and I like to add quite a bit.
-Lemon cuts the creaminess of the dressing and lifts all the flavors up.
-If you are sensitive to lemon, hold back slightly and then simply squeeze in a little more as needed once the dressing it made.
+• Fresh lemon juice: Lemon cuts the creaminess of our dressing.
+If you are sensitive to lemon, hold back slightly and squeeze in a little more as needed once the dressing is made.

-• Garlic — Fresh garlic is a must for this salad dressing.
+• Garlic: A must for this salad dressing.
 I use two medium cloves, which makes the dressing reasonably garlicky.
 You can reduce or increase based on how much you love raw garlic.

-• Parmesan cheese — I always add a handful of parmesan shavings to my salad, but I also love adding a few tablespoons of grated parmesan to the dressing.
+• Parmesan cheese: I always add a handful of parmesan to my salad, but I also love adding a few tablespoons of grated parmesan to the dressing.

 Caesar Salad Dressing Ingredients (lemon, garlic, anchovies, mustard, parmesan cheese and egg yolk)

-In a blender, food processor or using an immersion blender — This takes less than 5 minutes and means all the work is done for you.
-No whisking.
-(When using a food processor, if you have a small bowl attachment, we recommend using it.)
-For all options, blend everything but the oil first, and then, while the machine is running, slowly stream in the oil until the dressing comes together.
+Make this dressing in a blender or food processor: This takes less than 5 minutes.
+There is no whisking.
+Blend everything but the oil first, and then, while the machine is running, slowly stream in the oil until the dressing comes together.

 Homemade Caesar Salad Dressing